Lecture 15 - Class Activity ANCOVA

 7. Interpret in biological context - what do the adjusted means tell us?

-Remember: The covariate should be measured independently of the treatment and should not be affected by the treatment itself!
+Remember: covariate should be measured independently of the treatment and should not be affected by the treatment itself!

 Back to top